-The Dancing of Wolves and Men Wolves are back, and here to stay.
-How hunters handle this reality may be critical to the future of hunting itself. olves have figured promi-nently in the lives and imagi-nations of men seemingly forever.
-Feared for their capacity as predators, loathed for their depredation on domestic stock, and admired for their complex social behavior and extraordinary beauty, wolves were destined to become legendary, or so it would seem.
-Their howls, sent skyward in the winter darkness, rolling over the color-drenched landscapes of autumn, have never failed to inspire our own soulful musings.
-They were meant to walk the earth with us, transformed from a distant relationship of competition to one of companionship and playfulness.
-Their domesticated cousin, the dog, has been of extraordinary significance to human societies for thousands of years.
-Yet, despite the long road and many changes that have occurred since we first domesticated him, the wolf retains the capacity to draw from modern human societies an intense debate as to his value, his proper place in today's world, and yes, even his right to exist.
-Few animal centered-debates have raged so furiously and for so long.
-In this sense, our relationship with Canis lupus represents the very essence of our complicated tension with those others who demand a share of earth's limited space and resources.
-We may see in their presence a more limited possibility for ourselves; but in their absence, a sense of loss and disconnectedness that haunts our own desire for a world of beauty and completeness. the Northern Rocky Mountains, wolves (specifically the gray wolf) have been increasing in numbers and expanding their range.
-Arising from their beleaguered status that saw them placed on the U.S. Endangered Species List in 1967, the snow dog is once more roaming over great territories ripe with herds of elk, mule deer, and fat cattle.
-Howling with his newfound opportunity, his kind now muscularly probe an expanding array of habitats and ranges, growing ever stronger and advancing with certainty toward final legal delisting.
-Emerging from the protective carapace of the Endangered Species Act, the wolf now enters the domain of state policy and wolf management plans.
-Regardless of how strongly some individuals may feel, the wolf will again be hunted; and his death, like his life, will stir the deep longings and fear that humans have always held toward him.
-But the question that looms before hunters is not so much whether wolves should be managed for both ecological and social carrying capacity, for that will surely happen to some extent; but what position should we take as conservationists?
-To kill a wolf is a challenge, and managers will certainly find "managing" them an elusive prospect if fair-chase recreational hunting is their only option.
-We ought to remember that this is not something we are well versed in.
-It is hard to find examples of where recreational hunting has had much effect on wolf numbers, although with extraordinary efforts such as aerial shooting, their numbers can be more effectively decreased.
-Where roads are few and timber plenty, the recreational hunter will find the task especially difficult and managers may be forced to consider alternative means if the objective is large-scale wolf reductions on a continuous basis.
-This is not to argue against making In both the Great Lakes region and in our best attempts to use hunters under fair-chase restrictions to manage healthy wolf populations.
-Quite the contrary.
-We should make every effort to do so.
-However, we must also be prepared for
+olves have figured prominently in the lives and imaginations of men seemingly forever.
+Feared for their capacity as predators, loathed for their depredation on our domestic stock, and admired for their complex social behaviour and extraordinary beauty, wolves were destined to become legendary, or so it would seem.
+Their howls, sent skyward in the winter darkness or rolling over the color-drenched landscapes of autumn, have never failed to inspire the soulful musings of our own species.
+They were to eventually walk the earth with us, transformed from a distant relationship of competition to one of ancing of Wolves and Men companionship and playfulness.
+Their derived cousin, the domestic dog, has been of extraordinary significance to human societies for thousands of years.
+Yet despite the long road and many changes that have occurred since we first domesticated him, the wolf retains the capacity to draw from modern human societies an intense debate as to his value, his proper place in today's world, and yes, even his right to exist.
+Few animal centered debates have raged so furiously and for so long.
+In this sense our relationship with canis lupus represents the very essence of our complicated tension with those others who demand a share of earth's limited space and resources.
+We may see in their presence a more limited possibility for ourselves, but in their absence a sense of loss and disconnectedness that haunts our own desire for a world of beauty and completeness.